ERC-8126 - AI Agent Verification

 Provider Trust

-Users MUST evaluate their trust in chosen verification providers.
+Users must evaluate their trust in the verification providers they choose.
 Different providers may have varying levels of thoroughness, independence, and reliability.
-Zero-Knowledge Proofs generated by PDV provide verifiable evidence of verification completion that can be independently validated.
+ZKPs generated by PDV provide verifiable evidence of verification completion that can be independently validated.

 Attack Vectors